thechangelog/draft/draft/oss-support/post.md

 ## Inspiration

-This topic was inspired by an event that occurred [February 5 2015][link_feb5].
+This topic was inspired by an event that occurred [February 5, 2015][link_feb5].
 The _story_ of an open source project was showcased to the world.
-The showcase was not published in a big way, I learned about it through a Slashdot RSS.
+The showcase was not anything special, it was just a blog post and I only learned about it through a Slashdot RSS.
 But when GnuPG curator, Werner Koch, wrote a blog [post][link_koch] breaking down the costs of maintaining that project, he received a large response.
 That blog post was made back in December but then one day the following February, word finally got out.
 That day over $200K in donations were pledged to keep the project alive.
 The largest donations were made by the [Free Software Foundation's Core Infrastructure Initiative][link_cii] ($60K), [Facebook][link_gnupg_fb] ($50K), and [Stripe][link_stripe] ($50K).

 Here are some related links: